transformerlab/transformerlab-app/README.md

 Transformer Lab is an app that allows anyone to experiment with Large Language Models.

-With Transformer Lab allows you to:
+Transformer Lab allows you to:

 - 💕 **One-click Download Hundreds of Popular Models**:
   - Llama3, Phi3, Mistral, Mixtral, Gemma, Command-R, and dozens more